eben-arkoh-amoah/Frontend-mentor-calculator-app/README.md

 ## Overview

-This appliction is simple calculator which can be used for simple mathematical calculations.
+This appliction is a simple calculator which can be used for simple mathematical calculations.
 It also allows the user to switch between three color themes .